moby/moby/docs/sources/commandline/command/import.rst

 ::

-    Usage: docker import URL|- [REPOSITORY [TAG]]
+   Usage: docker import [-h] URL|- [REPOSITORY [TAG]]

-    Create a new filesystem image from the contents of a tarball
+   Create a new filesystem image from the contents of a tarball(.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz).

+    -h, --help  Display this help

 At this time, the URL must start with ``http`` and point to a single file archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz) containing a